lodela/primeNg_Table_stickyHeader/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.2.2.

+# Demo

+A demo can be seen [here](https://amirch1.github.io/primeng-datatable-sticky-header).

+# API

+The directive accepts 2 attributes:

+**stickyTop (number):** Number of pixels from the window top after which the header becomes sticky.
+Default is 0.

+**stickyClass (string):** An optional class name that is added to the header when it is sticky allowing additional styling in sticky mode.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.